Select Page

 Are there any restrictions on issuing or publicly offering virtual assets in the Cayman Islands?

 Entities seeking to publicly offer Virtual Assets in the Cayman Islands are required to be licensed by the CIMA under the VASP Act.
-The issuance of virtual assets is subject to restrictions when there is a material risk to the welfare of the public and the stability of the financial services in the Cayman Islands
+The issuance of virtual assets is subject to restrictions when there is a material risk to the welfare of the public and the stability of the financial services in the Cayman Islands.

-Under section 7(1) of the VASP Act, a registered person is prohibited from issuing virtual assets directly to the public in excess of the prescribed threshold Restrictions on the public offering of virtual assets are in place to prevent disruption or prejudice to the CIMA’s functions, the public’s interests, or the financial services in the Islands.
+Under section 7(1) of the VASP Act, a registered person is prohibited from issuing virtual assets directly to the public in excess of the prescribed threshold.
+Restrictions on the public offering of virtual assets are in place to prevent disruption or prejudice to the CIMA’s functions, the public’s interests, or the financial services in the Islands.
 These measures are designed to regulate and safeguard the issuance of virtual assets, ensuring adherence to established thresholds and maintaining the stability of the financial environment in the Cayman Islands.

-In the context of virtual asset issuance, the CIMA’s decisions hinge on whether a sale of newly created virtual assets to the public within the Cayman Islands is deemed applicable.
+In the context of virtual asset issuance, CIMA’s approval decisions hinge on whether a sale of newly created virtual assets to the public within the Cayman Islands is deemed applicable.
 This determination is guided by the assessment of various factors, including:

-- for offering from within the Islands, a person or entity listed in section 3(1) of the VASP Act offers newly created virtual assets for sale from within the Cayman Islands, the CIMA examines whether the sale is not advertised locally, and individuals or entities within the Islands are not able to participate in the issuance; and
+2. for offering from within the Islands, a person or entity listed in section 3(1) of the VASP Act offers newly created virtual assets for sale from within the Cayman Islands, CIMA examines whether the sale is not advertised locally, and individuals or entities within the Islands are not able to participate in the issuance; and

 Are there any exemptions to the restrictions on issuing or publicly offering of virtual assets in the Cayman Islands?